Rayzggz/server_torii-docs/docs/guide/home.md

 ## Environment Requirements

 Server Torii was developed based on the following environment:
+- Nginx 1.28.0
+- Go 1.24.0

+Technically, Server Torii is compatible with the following environments:
-- Nginx 1.21.4
+- Nginx 1.10 and above
-- Go 1.23.5
+- Go 1.24.0 and above

-Generally, it should be compatible with all subsequent versions.

 ## How to contribute to this project?
 You can submit pull requests: